estelle/flexbox/draft/01_flexbox.md

     display: flow;
     display: flow-root;

 > There are currently 30 values for the `display` property descriped in the various specifications.
-While not all the Newer Display Values are fully supported at the time of thise writing, they are expected to be included in all modern browsers.
+While not all of the Newer Display Values are fully supported at the time of this writing, they are expected to be included in all modern browsers.

 > The `run-in` and `compact` values were included in CSS2, but removed in CSS2.1. `run-in` made it back into [CSS Display Module Level 3](https://drafts.csswg.org/css-display/#display) along with `flow`, `flow-root` and `contents`.
 The `inline-list-item` value is included the [CSS Lists and Counters Module Level 3](https://drafts.csswg.org/css-lists/#valdef-display-inline-list-item) specification.
 All of these experimental values are still being discussed, and are not fully supported.